-Tulsa’s Future, the regional economic development partnership of public and private investors led by the Tulsa Regional Chamber, recently surpassed its goal to generate $1.1 billion of new capital investment in northeast Oklahoma between 2016 and 2020.more»
+Tulsa’s Future, the public-private regional economic development partnership led by the Tulsa Regional Chamber, helped create 2,609 jobs and generate $829 million of capital investment in northeast Oklahoma in 2019.

 Notable economic development projects announced from this year include Milo’s Tea Company’s $60 million production plant in more»

 Economists gave their insight into Tulsa’s economic forecast at the annual State of the Economy. more»